Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Case Studies

 \subsection{Smoothing Dynamics}

-In this section, we consider the DPEDM \eqref{eq: dpedm} with dynamic payoffs.
-Specifically, we consider smoothing dynamics, which occur when short-term variations in an evolutionary game's payoffs are suppressed, e.g., by the time delay between when a player receives payoff information and when they revise their strategy \citep{fox2013population,arcak2021dissipativity}.
-Formally, the smoothing dynamics DPEDM corresponding to a game $F \colon \P(S) \to C(S)$ is given by
+\iftoggle{longform}{In this section, we consider the DPEDM \eqref{eq: dpedm} with dynamic payoffs.}{{In this section, we consider an even more general form of evolutionary dynamics than \eqref{eq: edm}, in which the payoffs no longer take the static form $\rho(t) = F(\mu(t))$, but rather they have their own inherent dynamics.
+In our online technical report \citet{anderson2025dissipativity-long}, we extend our dissipativity theory to such settings.}} \iftoggle{longform}{Specifically, we}{Here, we specifically} consider smoothing dynamics, which occur when short-term variations in an evolutionary game's payoffs are suppressed, e.g., by the time delay between when a player receives payoff information and when they revise their strategy \citep{fox2013population,arcak2021dissipativity}.
+Formally, the smoothing dynamics\iftoggle{longform}{ DPEDM}{} corresponding to a game $F \colon \P(S) \to C(S)$ \iftoggle{longform}{is}{are} given by